mezo109/Snake-Game/README.md

 # Snake-Game
-a snake game project with c++, for partial fulfillment of the UofK,FMSI OOP Course
+a snake game project with c++, for Course fulfillment of the UofK,FMSI OP CCourse